-Okay, you’ve taken your test and gotten your grade.
+Okay, you’ve taken your Metabolic Efficiency Test (MET) or Gas Exchange Test (GET) and gotten your grade.
 But what does it mean?
 And where do we go from here?

 Gas Exchange Test Results

-In the following three tests the vertical axis shows the percentage of overall calorie contribution from fats (blue line) and carbs (red line).
+In the following three tests, the vertical axis shows the percentage of overall calorie contribution from fats (blue line) and carbs (red line).
 The horizontal axis is measured in heart rate.
-Where the lines cross (the Cross Over Point) corresponds to where fat and carbs each contribute 50% of the total calories.
-This corresponds very closely to the aerobic threshold.
+Where the lines cross (the Crossover Point) corresponds to where fat and carbs each contribute 50 percent of the total calories.
+This corresponds very closely to the Aerobic Threshold.
 It indicates the maximum intensity you can exercise at while fat is still the dominant energy source.
 This is the maximum capacity of your aerobic system to produce work before becoming overwhelmed by the output of the anaerobic system.

-If your test looks like a variant of either the second or third graph, (low Aerobic Threshold) you have a case of Aerobic Deficiency Syndrome (ADS).
+If your test looks like a variant of either the second or third graph (low Aerobic Threshold), you have a case of Aerobic Deficiency Syndrome (ADS).
 Don’t despair.
-While it can be disappointing to see such a result, there is good news for you: There is a lot of upside potential for you and with proper training you will respond positively to the training and diet modifications we are going to talk about next.
+While it can be disappointing to see such a result, there is good news for you: There is a lot of upside potential for you, and with proper training you will respond positively to the training and diet modifications we are going to talk about next.
 For most folks finding themselves in this predicament, the biggest hurdle to overcome will be a mental one.
 It is going to require a paradigm shift in the way you view your training.
-You have arrived in this sorry state by the choices you have made in your approach to training and possibly diet.
+You have arrived in this sorry state by the choices you have made in your approaches to training and possibly your diet.

 - Get on a well-designed training plan that targets the development of your aerobic base.
 This is job number one.
 This is not rocket science.
-There are numerous options for these plans and coaching here: Training Plans
+There are numerous options for these plans and coaching here: Uphill Athlete Training Plans.

 - Get a copy of Training for the New Alpinism.
 Read and comprehend the physiology and methodology chapters.
 Design your own plan using the book’s guidance.

-These training methods work and work very well as we have documented in hundreds of cases.
-They only require consistency and patience.
-Below is a before-after training comparison of metabolic efficiency from an endurance mountain athlete:
+These training methods work, and work very well, as we have documented in hundreds of cases.
+They require consistency and patience.
+Below is a before-and-after training comparison of metabolic efficiency from an endurance mountain athlete: